matsl/flycheck-scala-sbt/README.md

 * Reloading the project automatically (default on)
 * Exiting the REPL in order to run a check (default on)
 * Displaying errors from other files in the current buffer (default on)
 * Enabling in Java-mode if an SBT project root is discovered (default off)
+* Initiating flychecks in other buffers open on the same project (somewhat experimental; default off)

 Mixed Java/Scala Projects
 -------------------------